 We, the members of the North Parish of North Andover, understand that the action-plan we have completed is a beginning of the congregation’s work to integrate environmental awareness, sustainable practices, and environmental justice in our church community, our personal lives, and our wider communities, AND, we plan to continue the work that needs to be done, until Earth is once again a healthy Sanctuary for all. – North Parish Annual Meeting (5/22/2011)

 In January of 2012 the North Parish became an accredited UUA Green Sanctuary congregation, which intentionally works “to restore Earth and renew Spirit.”
-During the 2012-2013 church year, staff and members of the Green Sanctuary Task Force invited the congregation to engage with issues of environmental justice through:
+Reaccreditation was done in 2018.
+During the church year, staff and members of the Green Sanctuary Task Force invite the congregation to engage with issues of environmental justice through:

 - Education and Celebration